jlevy/og-equity-compensation/README.md

   by what some of them really mean—or what they mean for your situation.
 - You’re getting a new job offer but don’t know how to navigate or negotiate the equity component of the offer.
-- You’re joining a startup for the first time, and are overwhelmed by all the paperwork!
+- You’re joining a startup for the first time, and are overwhelmed by all the paperwork.
 - You’re quitting or are being laid off or fired from a company where you have stock or options and are thinking through the decisions and consequences.
 - A company you work for is going through an acquisition, IPO, or shutdown.